-Guy Courtin has over 20 years of experience in the technology space and specifically in supply chain.
+Guy Courtin has more than 20 years of experience in the technology space and specifically in supply chain.
 With Infor Retail, Courtin is responsible for developing and leading thought leadership in the Industry and Solution team.
-Prior to Infor, Guy held numerous strategic senior positions.
-Most recently he was a Vice President and Principal Analyst at Constellation Research covering how digital disruption was impacting supply chains.
+Prior to Infor, he held numerous strategic senior positions.
+Most recently he was a vice president and principal analyst at Constellation Research covering how digital disruption was impacting supply chains.
 He published numerous reports and blog posts on the space, advised a wide range of clients from retailers to manufacturers, as well as speaking at numerous industry events.
-Prior to that role, Guy was the Vice President of Research for SCM World, where he spearheaded the coverage of supply chain service providers.
-He has also held senior roles at i2 Technologies, Progress Software and Forrester Research.
+Prior to that role, Courtin was the vice president of research for SCM World, where he spearheaded the coverage of supply chain service providers.
+He has also held senior roles at i2 Technologies, Progress Software, and Forrester Research.

 Angela Czajkowski is the Director of Supply Chain at Samuel Shapiro & Co, a 103-year old freight forwarder and Customs house broker based in Baltimore, Maryland.
 In her current capacity, Angela oversees the company's Global Logistics division as well as its e-Commerce Development team.
 Most recently, Angela founded and leads the company's Technology Forum, a think tank helping to drive the company's progressive technology initiatives.
 Angela's passion for the industry spans beyond her work life as she has served as a case competition judge and guest lecturer for local universities.

-Matthew's prior leadership roles include VP of Consulting at a major 3PL leading all engineering and contract logistics activities.
-Matthew also held various roles in software and consulting services, leading projects focused on areas of transportation procurement, transportation management and supply chain systems implementation.
+Harding's prior leadership roles include vice president of consulting at a major 3PL leading all engineering and contract logistics activities.
+He also held various roles in software and consulting services, leading projects focused on areas of transportation procurement, transportation management, and supply chain systems implementation.

-Matthew holds a Bachelor of Science in Industrial Engineering with honors distinction from the Georgia Institute of Technology, and was awarded the MIT Supply Chain Fellowship where he earned his Masters of Engineering in Logistics from the Center of Transportation and Logistics at the Massachusetts Institute of Technology.
+Harding holds a bachelor of science in industrial engineering with honors distinction from the Georgia Institute of Technology, and was awarded the MIT Supply Chain Fellowship where he earned his master's of engineering in logistics from the Center of Transportation and Logistics at the Massachusetts Institute of Technology.

 Alex Hoffmann is managing director and co-founder of TNX Logistics, a cloud-based software solution enabling logistics companies to optimize daily dispatching across private fleet, contracted carriers, and spot procurement.
 Founded in 2016, TNX Logistics focuses on giving dispatchers the right tools to improve profitability by making better decisions.
 Before co-founding TNX Logistics, Hoffmann worked at Credit Suisse advising global B2B businesses on financing and funding decisions.

-Brad Hollister is the chief executive officer of SwanLeap, the nation's fastest growing private company.
-Under Hollister's leadership, SwanLeap delivered an unprecedented 75,660.8% revenue growth over the past three years catapulting the five year old software company to the number one spot on the Inc. 5000 for 2018.
+Brad Hollister is the chief executive officer of SwanLeap, the nation's fastest-growing private company.
+Under Hollister's leadership, SwanLeap delivered an unprecedented 75,660.8 percent revenue growth over the past three years, catapulting the five-year-old software company to the No. 1 spot on the Inc. 5000 for 2018.

 A life-long entrepreneur passionate about improving the world, Hollister is the visionary behind SwanLeap's NextGen technology.
-With extensive experience in transportation, logistics, and supply chain Brad's leadership drives SwanLeap's knowledge and expertise - helping clients enforce best practices and improve customer experiences.
-Hollister is a guest lecturer for the Wisconsin School of Business at the University of Wisconsin-Madison as well as a sought after speaker on the topics of advancement and disruption in the transportation industry.
+With extensive experience in transportation, logistics, and supply chain, his leadership drives SwanLeap's knowledge and expertise — helping clients enforce best practices and improve customer experiences.
+Hollister is a guest lecturer for the Wisconsin School of Business at the University of Wisconsin-Madison as well as a sought-after speaker on the topics of advancement and disruption in the transportation industry.

 Hollister is a proud alumni of the University of Wisconsin-La Crosse.